davidSimek/httpLibrary/README.md

 # HTTP Library for C
-### !!!
-It does't compile library for now, it is easier for me to have it like this.
-I want to implement function for response serialization, and then transfer it into library.

 ## Overview

 This C library provides a simple and easy-to-use framework for creating HTTP servers, parsing requests, and generating responses.
 The primary goal is to offer a lightweight solution for experimenting with HTTP server while providing enough control for you to make it YOUR way.
 The library is designed to be partly platform-independent, supporting both Linux and Windows environments.
 It has no dependencies on external libraries beyond what is provided by the system by default.